What Apollo Program Success Can Teach Indy Developers in the 2020s

 Footnotes

-1. I’m not claiming authorship of this NASA pamphlet.
+1. I’m not claiming authorship or ownership of this NASA pamphlet.
 I provide this link to a local copy in case NASA changes the NASA Technical Reports Server in some fundamental way without notice to folks like me.
 This is the original location of What Made Apollo a Success. ↩︎

 3. Mr. Butryn, Mr. Hammond, and Mr. Sadeghpour repeatedly told me over the years what a great man George Low was, how much they learned from being in his presence (as they were students at the very end of Dr. Low’s presidency of RPI), and how much they wish they understood him better than they did as 19 and 20-year-olds. ↩︎